For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 - Using the Central Piedmont Cloud (remote access)

 - Technology support self-service

 Access to many of these services requires a username and password, or Central Piedmont login.
-You can visit cpcclogin.cpcc.edu to obtain your login credentials (credentials are available at the Central Piedmotn login site 24 hours after you register) and for an overview of the student technical service.
+You get your login information as part of the steps to enroll at the college.

 Central Piedmont is committed to meeting the requirements and stipulations of the Higher Education Opportunity Act.
 The Higher Education Opportunity Act stipulates compliance with the Digital Millennium Copyright Act, prohibiting illegal peer to peer file sharing.
 Download further information about compliance at Central Piedmont (pdf).